-A hidden area found in Level 5 which is completely blacked out besides spotlights, your enemies eyes and doors.
+A hidden area found in Level 5 which is completely blacked out besides spotlights, the enemies' eyes and doors.

 For Pete's Sake

 Jim has to escort a cute, tiny puppy named Peter through a level that consists of holes, tentacles and meteor showers.
-I wouldn't mess up if I was you, Peter has a bad temper and you don't want to know what he is like when he gets angry.
+Peter is a small cute timid little dog, but when very frightened he becomes a raging monstrous Hulkish beast.